photoprism/photoprism-docs/docs/developer-guide/index.md

 ## Submitting Pull Requests ##

-Because we want to create the best possible product for our users, we have a [set of criteria](pull-requests.md#acceptance-criteria) to ensure that all submissions are acceptable.

-Follow our [step-by-step guide](pull-requests.md#how-to-create-and-submit-a-pull-request) to learn how to submit new features, bug fixes, and documentation enhancements.
-Issues labeled [help wanted](https://github.com/photoprism/photoprism/labels/help%20wanted) /
+Follow our [step-by-step guide](pull-requests.md) to learn how to submit new features, bug fixes, and documentation enhancements.

-[easy](https://github.com/photoprism/photoprism/labels/easy) can be good (first) contributions.
+In general, pull requests that resolve issues [labeled "help wanted"](https://github.com/photoprism/photoprism/labels/help%20wanted) are the easiest to merge and the most helpful, as they allow us to spend more time on core features or other issues that are difficult for external contributors to work on.
+If you're new to this project, anything [labeled "easy"](https://github.com/photoprism/photoprism/labels/easy) may be a good first contribution.

-**Reviewing, testing, and finally merging pull requests requires significant resources on our side.
-If it's not just a small fix, it can take several months.**
+**Be aware that reviewing, testing and finally merging pull requests requires significant resources on our side.
+It can therefore take several months if it is not just a small fix, especially if extensive testing is needed to prevent bugs from getting into our stable version.**

 ## Privacy Notice ##

 We operate a number of web services that help us develop and maintain our software in collaboration with the open source community, such as Weblate hosted at [translate.photoprism.app](https://translate.photoprism.app/) to keep translations up to date.

 Because many of these apps and tools were originally developed for internal use without a high level of privacy in mind, we ask that you do not enter personal information such as your real name or personal email address if you want it to remain private.

-**Be aware that such information may unexpectedly show up in logs, source code, translation files, commit messages, and pull request comments.**
+**Personal details may otherwise show up in logs, source code, translation files, commit messages, and pull request comments.**